Generic Name and Formulations:

 Novartis Pharmaceuticals Corp

 T-cell acute lymphoblastic leukemia (T-ALL) and T-cell lymphoblastic lymphoma (T-LBL) that is unresponsive or has relapsed after ≥2 chemotherapy regimens.

-Avoid live vaccines.
+Avoid live vaccines in immunocompromised.
 Concomitant adenosine deaminase inhibitors (eg, pentostatin): not recommended.

 Renal and Urology News Articles